Tudor Watches: Are They any Good?

-In the watch industry, the fact that a manufacturer makes in-house movements is a great thing, both in terms of production, but also reputation and prestige.
+In the watch industry, the fact that a manufacturer makes in-house movements is a great thing, both in terms of production, but also reputation, and prestige.
 Making your movements in-house means that you are a brand that means serious business and that you are not just a watch assembler, but rather a watchmaker of fine watchmaking.

-When the Tudor brand was relaunched, they used solely ETA movements for its watches, but over time, Tudor has introduced more and more watches equipped with in-house movements.
+When the Tudor brand was relaunched, it used solely ETA movements for its watches, but over time, Tudor introduced more and more watches equipped with in-house movements.
 This is an impressive development since there are not a whole lot of brands that manufacture watches in that price range that use in-house movements.
 This is one thing that really sets Tudor apart from many of its competitors, as this price range mainly consists of ETA and other sourced movements.

 Apart from that, remember that in its production and movement research and development, Tudor is backed by its bigger brother Rolex.
 Rolex can share its know-how when it comes to manufacturing and making movements that are reliable and durable.
 As a result, Tudor’s watches are just that.